MicrosoftDocs/power-platform/power-virtual-agents/authoring-send-event-activities.md

 Uses of this node include:

 - You can configure a custom web chat control to handles events sent from the bot.
 For example, you could look for an event coming back from the bot and take an action on the page.
 A sample showing how this is done can be found in the [web chat repo](BotFramework-WebChat/samples/04.api/c.incoming-activity-event).
 [I need clarity around this this link - is this correct context?]
 - AudioCodes use event activities to let you control the service.
 For example, starting or stopping call recording.
-[Recording calls](audiocodes.com) [This one too.]
+For additional information refer to [Recording calls](https://techdocs.audiocodes.com/voice-ai-connect/Content/VAIG_Combined/call-recording.htm).

 ## Sending other activity types

 In addition to event activities, you can send activities of other types using the send activity node.
 Generally, the usage of this node is advanced – hence it being in the advanced subcategory.
-The types of activities you can send are a subset of the ones offered in the [Bot Framework Schema - ActivityTypes Class](Microsoft.Bot.Schema).
+The types of activities you can send are a subset of the ones offered in the [Bot Framework Schema - ActivityTypes Class](https://learn.microsoft.com/dotnet/api/microsoft.bot.schema.activitytypes?view=botbuilder-dotnet-stable).
 When using this node, you choose the type of the activity and then optionally set a name or value.

 Common types are:

 - **Typing** – this will send a typing activity, which the channel can choose to pick up and show a typing indicator on the client.
 - **Delay** – this can be used to provide a delay between messages.
 For example: sending a message, then sending a delay activity, followed by another message.
 For the end user, they see the first message, followed by a pause, then the second message.
 In this case "Value" is set to the number of milliseconds delay.
-For details, see [ActivityTypes.Delay Field](Microsoft.Bot.Schema).
+For details, see [ActivityTypes.Delay Field](https://learn.microsoft.com/dotnet/api/microsoft.bot.schema.activitytypes?view=botbuilder-dotnet-stable).
 - **Invoke/Invoke Response** – Generally these are used for Microsoft Teams.
 A user will create a topic with an Invoke tigger to intercept an incoming Invoke from Teams.
 The C1 will then use an Invoke Response activity to send an appropriate response back to Teams.
 - **Handoff** – This allows a user to send a Handoff activity with explicit control over the value.
 This is used for some external channels, such as AudioCodes.